All About Breakfast

 In America, the average adult spends 32 minutes each day on food prep and clean up.
 Divide that by 3 meals, and it means about 10.7 minutes are dedicated to breakfast.
 Worse yet, the average college male will dedicate less than 7 minutes to the first meal of the day.
 (And it’s often cold pizza from a box he found on the beer-bottle-littered floor.)
 That’s barely enough time to microwave a “Bagel-ful.”

-If you only have 3 minutes to heat up a Bagel-ful, and can’t quite squeeze in 4 minutes to make a super shake from Gourmet Nutrition, you might need to clear your schedule.
+If you only have 3 minutes to heat up a Bagel-ful, and can’t quite squeeze in 4 minutes to make a Super Shake from Gourmet Nutrition, you might need to clear your schedule.

 You’ll find that most of the meals healthy people are eating require more than a few minutes (unless it’s prepared ahead of time).
 Accept it.